APPLIED MATHEMATICS FOR COMMUNICATION SYSTEMS - 2022/3

-- During supervised IT lab, through discussion and supervision
+- During supervised IT lab or tutorial sessions, through question and answer (Q&A) on recorded lectures/capture content, discussion and lab supervision

-- By providing feedback to unassessed tutorial problems
+- By providing feedback to ungraded tutorial problems

 - The aim of this module is to provide an introduction to some of the most fundamental mathematical concepts and tools used for the analysis and the design of digital communication systems as well as to provide an introduction to techniques and methodologies that are used in state-of-the-art digital receiver design.